safespring/docs/content/new/elastic-ip.md

 though the BGP peering happens over IPv4 only, you may advertise IPv6 prefixes over this connection.
 Please note that the term "safespring" is an arbitrary name set specifically in Bird in order to identify the connection - it has no technical meaning or effect.
-After starting Bird we can check satus with
+After starting Bird we can check status with

 ```code
 # birdcl show protocol safespring